Oceanside CERT’s next academy is March 2, 4, 9 and 11, 2017 (Thurs & Sat). Attendance all 4 days is mandatory for graduation.

 In 2005, the Oceanside Fire Department started the community’s CERT program.
 The program was initially funded by a County grant and supported with a small budget from the Fire Department.
 After much planning and work, the 1st class was delivered in the Fall of 2005 and it graduated about 25 citizens.

 Since then, the program has grown to support a volunteer organization called Oceanside CERT which now has an elected board of directors to oversee and manage the group.
-Oceanside CERT recently obtained its 501.c3 non-profit tax status.
+Oceanside CERT is a 501.c3 non-profit organization.
 The Fire Department serves as the program advisor to the group and as the sponsoring representative to the San Diego County CERT Council.

-The program now has over 200 trained community members and City employees.
-About 125 of these dedicated volunteers are active members that continue to attend quarterly training sessions and participate in various community fairs and PR opportunities.
+The program now has over 400 trained community members and City employees.
+About 75 of these dedicated volunteers are active members that continue to attend quarterly training sessions and participate in various community fairs and PR opportunities.
+Additionally, Oceanside CERT conducted the first Spanish Academy in San Diego County and recently began a High School Teen CERT program.

 The Community of Oceanside has a population of about 180,000 and is approximately 42 square miles in size.